PoeMadara/PoeMadara/README.md

-# Hello, my name is Carlos, but you can call me PoeMadara 👋
+# Hello!
+My name is Carlos, but you can call me PoeMadara 👋
 I am a software developer student from Malaga, Spain.
-I love programming, learning new technologies and sharing what I know with others.
+I am passionate about programming, learning new technologies, and sharing knowledge with others.
+My goal is to build a career in the tech industry, focusing on Artificial Intelligence, Data Science, Mobile Applications and games.
+Currently, I am working on developing my skills in Java, Python, and web development.

 ## Terminal Commands I Have Learned